akashdktyagi/gotocloud-appointments-app/README.md

 # gotocloud-appointment-app
-* A reference App to demonstrate all aspects of a Microservice architecture, Solution Design, Software Enginnering and DevOps
+* A reference App to learn, practice and demonstrate all aspects of a Microservice architecture, Solution Design, Software Enginnering and DevOps
 * This is an ongoing work for the above purpose.
-Status and Plan is mentioned below.
+I started this on: '3rdApril2022'; however with No end date.
+Status and Plan on components is mentioned below.
+Feel free to contribute if you wish.
 * 'gotocloud' is just a name I have given to this initiative and do not have any special meaning.

 ---